GHBAlbuquerque/javascriptnotes_react/README.md

 ## JavaScript Notes

 React Client of Javascript Notes app, done as part of Full Stack Developer course at Escola de Javascript (OneBit Code).
+Have your notes ready whenever you want, wherever you need them.
+Quick and simple notepad editing experience.
+Taking notes with Javascript Notes is easier than any other notepad or memo pad app.

 ## Technology